 Imagine if Borders and Barnes & Noble, claiming it was killing their book sales, asked lawmakers to ban cities from building libraries.
 The legislators would laugh them out of the State House.
 Yet the same thing is happening right now with respect to Wi-Fi and other municipal broadband plans, and it is being taken all too seriously.
 In fact, although it is almost universally acknowledged that broadband access is essential to economic growth and education, phone and cable companies are lobbying furiously to prohibit municipalities from providing free or discounted broadband to their residents.

-at&t audio broadband bits cable chattanooga colorado comcast competition county economic development fcc fiber-to-the-business financing FTTH gigabit I-Net incumbent interview jobs legislation lobbying minnesota muni network neutrality north carolina open access podcast policy preemption public v private referendum regulation rural school services state laws stimulus tennessee time warner cable utility video washington Wi-Fi Wireless
+at&t audio broadband bits cable chattanooga christopher mitchell colorado comcast competition county economic development fcc fiber-to-the-business financing FTTH gigabit I-Net incumbent interview jobs legislation lobbying minnesota muni network neutrality north carolina open access podcast policy preemption public v private referendum regulation rural school services state laws stimulus tennessee time warner cable utility video washington Wi-Fi Wireless